flux-framework/rfc/spec_10.rst

 -  The cryptographic hash algorithm is configurable per instance.

-This kind of store has interesting and well-understood properties, as explored in Venti, Git, and Camlistore (see References below), for example:
+This kind of store has interesting and well-understood properties, as explored in Venti, Git, and Perkeep (see References below), for example:

 -  Writes are idempotent